Extending Whitney's extension theorem: nonlinear function spaces: The space of (smooth) Whitney jets

 for every fundamental sequence of compact sets $K_1 \subseteq K_2\subseteq \ldots \subseteq U$.
-However, we can also view this limit in the category of locally convex spaces and it follows from \ref{Whitney:fun} that the locally convex topology on the left hand side of \eqref{eq: projlim} coincides with the compact-open $C^\infty$-topology described in Definition \ref{defn: topo:init} (cf.\ Remark \ref{rem: coinfty}). \end{setup} \begin{definition} Let $U \subseteq \R^d$ be an open set with $(K_l)_{l\in \N}$ a fundamental sequence of compact sets and $F \subseteq U$ a closed set.
-Then we define the \emph{space of Whitney jets on $F$} as the projective limit $\mathcal{E}(F) \coloneq \proj_{l \in \N} \mathcal{E}(F\cap K_l)$ (in the category of locally convex spaces). \end{definition}
+However, we can also view this limit in the category of locally convex spaces and it follows from Remark \ref{Whitney:fun} that the locally convex topology on the left hand side of \eqref{eq: projlim} coincides with the compact-open $C^\infty$-topology described in Definition \ref{defn: topo:init} (cf.\ Remark \ref{rem: coinfty}).